-Here's how to speed clean through party clean up so you don't have to wake up to a headache-inducing morning mess.
+Instead, let's just give in and decide to do the dirty job of home cleaning before we retire.
+Here's how to speed through party clean up so you don't have to wake up to a headache-inducing morning mess.

-Give your youngest non-sleeper a trash bag and instruct him to collect all disposable products for his part of the party cleanup.
+Give your youngest non-sleeper a trash bag and instruct him to collect all disposable products.
 Remind him that your best silver is not disposable.

 Have one kid collect dishes, plates, and silverware.
 Assign another to scrape the leftovers into a trash bag or the garbage disposal.

 Mom can decide what's salvageable.
 But be careful here.
 If perishable food has been sitting out too long, you're better off tossing it.
 Two hours is the rule for most meats and prepared foods with eggs or cheese.
 You don't want food poisoning along with a hangover, do you?